 Refine and expand your technical, writing and oral presentation skills.

-Develop the skills required for that career with my help.
+Develop the skills required for that career, with lots of my help!

 As an Undergrad Researcher, I expect you to: